The worldwide Coronavirus

 Some attribute the difference to the larger percentage of men who smoke.
 Others suspect that men may be simply more susceptible to dying from the this particular disease for some unknown reason.
 5

-Allegations that persons with some blood types are more unacceptable to contracting COVID-19:
+Allegations that persons with some blood types are more likely to contracting COVID-19:

-A study in China concluded that persons with Type A blood may be more susceptible to contracting the virus that those with other blood types.
+A study in China concluded that persons with Type A blood may be more likely to contract the virus that those with other blood types.
 It studied 2,173 patients who contracted the virus.
 Dana Devine, chief medical and scientific officer at Canadian Blood Services, said:

 "I think the study is interesting, but it’s quite early days, and it’s not been through proper scientific peer review.
 I’m a bit skeptical. ... this study particularly really needs to be looked at in a larger population with a more critical analysis than what these folks have managed to do so far."
 8

 By 2020-MAR-26 to 28: More developments:

 The United States had the largest number of COVID-19 cases in the world:

 The U.S. had more known cases than any other country: 81,378.
 New York City had the largest concentration of cases, although the total is also beginning to ramp up in Louisiana, Michigan, Texas, and elsewhere.
 The country with the next largest number is China.
 Applications for unemployment insurance in the U.S. reached a new all-time high of 3.3 million for the previous week.